-- Secondary Market: After the IPO is over, the shares are listed and traded in the Secondary Market.
-Here the shares are bought and sold between the investors.
+- Secondary Market: After the IPO is over, the shares are listed and traded on the Secondary Market.
+Here the shares are bought and sold to the investors.
 You can buy the shares from another investor in the secondary market.

 Remember, that whenever you have to sell the shares, you have to do it through the secondary market only.

 Step 1: Determine Your Risk Profile